MarceloLuisDantas/Sector-Seven/README.md

 - Improve the tests visuals
 - `--init-lib` to create a lib project. `sector --build` will compile the project to a shared object files (`.o`).
 - Small library management, creating a `~/.sector/libs`, where you can save libs, and get the lib to your project with `sector --get-lib "lib_name"`.
-- `sector --update` to update to a new version